ecaglar/Space-Invaders/README.md

 # SpaceInvadersClone

-It is an old Space Invaders clone game implemented using C++ and SDL
+Space Invaders clone implemented with SDL and C++.
+Covers all the core game dynamics such as audio,input,animation,HUD,etc.

 https://www.behance.net/gallery/3676979/Space-Invaders-Clone